Javid-Sadigli/Stonks-Finance--overview/README.md

   - Offering specialized AI models for different markets.
 - **Advanced Analytics**:
   - Providing users with insights like volatility, risk assessment, and portfolio recommendations.
-- **Mobile Application**:
-  - Expanding the platform’s reach with a native or hybrid mobile app.

 ## Conclusion
 **Stonks Finance** is designed to provide a delightful user experience, robust backend processing, and scalability for future growth.
 By leveraging microservices and an API Gateway, the platform ensures modularity and ease of maintenance while delivering high-quality stock insights.